Bestyjh/Alvin-ugwu-portfolio/index.md

       </div>

       <h3 class="research-title">
-        Implementing Education for Sustainable Development in Ontario K–8 School Classrooms
+       Investigating the Impact of Teachers’ Attitudes and Beliefs on the Implementation of Education for Sustainable Development in Ontario K-8 Schools
       </h3>

       <p class="research-description">